chrisgilbert/de-zoomcamp-project/readme.md

 ### Staging Models
 - `stg_unpivot_gov_uk_vehicles`: Normalises the many quarterly columns into rows, add fields for year and quarter.
-Parititioned by year, clustered by fuel type to facilitate better reporting performance.
+Partitioned by year and clustered by fuel type to optimize query performance and reduce costs when filtering by these common dimensions.

 - `stg_normalised_fuel_types_gov_uk`: Normalisation of fuel types, combining the different PHEV and HEV engine types.
-Partitioned by year and clustered by fuel type.
+Partitioned by year and clustered by fuel type to enable faster time-series analysis and efficient filtering by vehicle category.

 ### Reporting Models
 - `rep_aggregations_by_manufacturer`: Analysis of registrations by vehicle manufacturer